CamHD-Analysis/CamHD-Analysis.github.io/_posts/2017-01-25-deploying-to-google-cloud.md

 categories: escience lazycache gcp
 ---

+__UPDATE Feb 14 2017__:   For a bunch of reasons (mostly having to do with triggering CI builds), I decided `lazycache-deploy` didn't need to be its own repo.
+It's now a sub-directory of [https://github.com/amarburg/go-lazycache-app](https://github.com/amarburg/go-lazycache-app).
+I've done an imperfect modification of the text below...

 For totally arbitrary, er, I mean perfectly reasonable reasons, I've decided to target [Google Cloud Platform](https://cloud.google.com/) as my strawman "commercial cloud" provider.
 I still believe there's a use case for deploying the software --- or some subset of it --- on a local or lab machine, but it certainly makes a lot of sense to have the server *capable* of running in the cloud, whether it's public or strictly private to service a set of local compute instances, so this seemed like a good place to start.

 As much as I'm learning Go on the go (heh), I'm learning GCP even more on the, uh, go.
 Everything I describe here was figured out on the fly using the $300/60 day trial period for GCP, and I totally respect that I could be doing it completely wrong.
 In keeping with my general philosophy, I'm trying to understand the whole process from the bottom up .... with an eye of eventually moving to automation that gives me as much functionality "for free" as possible.